You are here

 - CBE's graduate program is ranked #23 in U.S. News and World Report's ranking of 120 chemical engineering programs in the nation.

-- Ohio State is ranked #29 in Reuters 2015 Top 100 - The World’s Most Innovative Universities.
+- Ohio State is ranked #25 in Reuters' 2017 Top 100 - The World’s Most Innovative Universities.
+This puts Ohio State ahead of CalTech, Cornell and even Oxford universities.

-- Columbus, Ohio was named the “Most Intelligent City in the World” by the Intelligent Community Forum in 2015.
+- Columbus, Ohio was named the “Most Intelligent City in the World” by the Intelligent Community Forum in 2015, as well as Forbes’ “World’s Top 7 Smart Cities.

 - Columbus was named to the Top Ten Cities for New College Grads list in 2013.